EUROLEAGUE FRAMEWORK AGREEMENT (EFA)

 Can I engage in high-risk activity during my spare-time?

-Players are prohibited from engaging from any high-risk activity without prior consent from the club in accordance with the SPC.
+Players are prohibited from engaging from any high-risk activity without prior consent from the club in accordance with the EFA and SPC.

 How can I become an ELPA member?

 Players who wish to become ELPA members have to fill out and sign ELPA Membership form, provided to each player upon signing the SPC.
 In addition, players have to pay the Membership fee, which is outlined in the ELPA Membership Form attached to the SPC.

 How much is the annual ELPA membership or service fee?

 - Youth/linked team contract – free of charge